DrummerViking/tools/Replace-RoomsInMeetings/readme.md

 ```
 In this example the script reads the Rooms mapping file from "C:\Temp\RoomsMappingFile.csv" and user's list from "C:\Temp\Users.Csv".
 the script will look for meeting items since the current day through January 1st 2025.
+A transcript file will be created in the user's Documents folder.

 ## Version History:
 ### 1.05 - 04/28/2022
+ - Updated: Change script to enable PS Transcript by default.
+The user can use the optional parameter "NoTranscript".
  - Fixed: Object types when the CSV files contains just one line instead of a collection of items.
  - Fixed: Mailbox count variable for write progress operation.
  - Fixed: Recurrent meetings handling.
 The script now should be updating the whole series.